lasse8290/CPPRPG/README.md

 A C++ Console-Based RPG, created by Sean O. Wiik, 20-05-2019.

-You're free to copy this as you want, but if you make something cool using this, send me a link. ^^
+You're free to copy this as you want, if you make some cool stuff with this, hit me up with a message and show me your cool work. ^^